MME83/inoxoft-course/inoxoft-task12/readme.md

-5.4. register: 'http://localhost:5000/auth/signup' use post method (with body data) 5.5. reset password: 'http://localhost:5000/auth/password/forgot/send' use post method (with body data, login=email) 5.6. set new password for user: 'http://localhost:5000/auth/password/forgot/set' use post method (with body data, password)
+5.4. register: 'http://localhost:5000/auth/signup' use post method (with body data) 5.5. reset password: 'http://localhost:5000/auth/password/forgot/send' use post method (with body data, login=email) 5.6. set new password for user: 'http://localhost:5000/auth/password/forgot/set' use post method (with body data, password) 6.1. read and work with users api documentation in any browser: 'http://localhost:5000/docs
 ```